top of page

 • Who are the programs designed for?

 Wisdom Workshop programs target young people aged 12–25 years.
-Suggested participants include those who meet any of the following criteria: • Have leadership positions within their school/organisation • Have been identified as at-risk of disengaging from their education • Experience difficulty managing their personal wellbeing • Experience a percieved lack of purpose or meaning in their lives • May benefit from a unique personal development experience
+Suggested participants include those who meet any of the following criteria: • Have leadership positions within their school/organisation (leadership program only) • Have been identified as at-risk of disengaging from their education • Experience difficulty managing their personal wellbeing • Experience a perceived lack of purpose or meaning in their lives • May benefit from a unique personal development experience

 • How many young people can participate in a program?